fossxo/fossxo-gdd/source/introduction.rst

 ==================
 Project Objectives
 ==================
-Creation of the Tic Tac Toe game described in this document is part of the Pound of Rust project.
-This section describes the project's objectives.
+This section describes the project's primary objectives.

 ---------------------------------